-Making a move to an independent living community is a monumental decision for everyone involved.
+Making a move to an independent living facility is a monumental decision for everyone involved.
 It’s often a time of transition and adjustment, but it should also be one filled with excitement about the next phase of life and the adventures it brings.

 There are of course, a number of factors that need to be taken into consideration when choosing a community, whether it’s for yourself or a loved one – the options can be overwhelming.
 The community you choose can have a tremendous impact on the quality of your daily life, and it’s a decision that demands a great deal of attention.
 While there is a lot to consider, there are few details that should top your list.
 Here are some of the most important things to look for when choosing an independent living community.